Celotex Corporation

-Celotex began in 1924 with its original fiberboard insulation manufacturing facility in Marrero, Louisiana.
-Celotex Company of Great Britain was founded in 1925, and only this arm of the company still exists today.
+- Celotex Company of Great Britain was founded in 1925, and only this arm of the company still exists today as a brand of Saint-Gobain.

-The company expanded over time, opening new manufacturing plants in the U.K. and several states, including New Jersey, North Carolina, Texas, Tennessee, Arkansas, California, Ohio, and Alabama.[1]
+- The company expanded over time, opening new manufacturing plants in the UK and several states, including New Jersey, North Carolina, Texas, Tennessee, Arkansas, California, Ohio, and Alabama.

-Celotex expanded by developing new products and by acquiring smaller companies.
-One acquisition was Carey Canada, Inc., an asbestos mine in Canada.[3]
-Carey operated asbestos mines for Celotex products as well as its own branded construction products through 1986.
+- Celotex expanded by developing new products and by acquiring smaller companies.
+One acquisition was Carey Canada, Inc., an asbestos mine in Canada.[2]

-By the 1980s, Celotex and Carey began facing lawsuits due to those affected by asbestos exposure.
+- By the 1980s, Celotex and Carey began facing lawsuits due to those affected by asbestos exposure.
 Many employees who worked in manufacturing or the mines and those who used their products and people who had used their products started to be diagnosed with mesothelioma, lung cancer, asbestosis, and some other types of cancers.

-The lawsuits and claims would number nearly 380,000, forcing the company to seek bankruptcy protection.
+- The lawsuits and claims would number nearly 380,000, forcing the company to seek bankruptcy protection.
 This process began in 1990, with the company emerging in 1996.

 By 1997, a British company bought some of Celotex’s operations.
 The only Celotex now in operation is located in Great Britain.
-This modern company makes and sells polyisocyanurate insulation.
+This modern company makes and sells various types of insulation without asbestos.

-From the beginning, Celotex made insulation.
-Asbestos is a natural mineral that has been used in insulation for many decades.
 Asbestos naturally resists heat, electricity, and fire.
-It is also lightweight and abundant, making it ideal for insulating products.[4]
-Unfortunately, it would take years to discover the many health problems caused by asbestos.
+It is also lightweight and abundant, making it ideal for insulating products.[3]

 Both Celotex and Carey made these products.
 Carey worked directly with asbestos, mining it in Canada and distributing it to Celotex and other manufacturers.